joshgrib/2017S-coursework/cs496b/notes/20170320_midtermReview.md

 * Inductive set derivation
-* What is the result of executing a program - 1 or 2
+* What is the result of executing a program - 1 or 2 questions
-* Stored environments closures
+* Stores environments closures
 * Extend the language, given the abstract syntax tree, change the interpreter and possible the expressed values
 * *Do all exercises in the exercise booklets*